zcsain/react-weather-app/README.md

 - Choose between light or dark theme
 - Units and theme preferences are stored using cookies
 - Supports layouts for phones, tablets and laptops/desktops
-- Search suggestions for different locations with the same name
+- Search suggestions for different locations that share the same name
+- Recent searched locations

 ## Showcase